 We recognize how difficult it can be for parents to assess whether their young children are developing appropriately.
 Early intervention can facilitate optimal development in children with delays.

-Support for Parents Recently we added special activities to raise parent awareness of children’s progress towards developmental milestones, and to assist parents whose toddlers appear to be lagging in developing communication or other essential skills.
+Support for Parents Through special activities, we raise parent awareness of children’s progress towards developmental milestones, and assist parents whose toddlers appear to be lagging in developing communication or other essential skills.

 Early Communication Counts!
-We started this pilot program at our Huntington Park WIC center, where we provide early childhood development support services to parents of children 17 to 36 months of age and recommend appropriate parent-child activities.
+In a pilot program taking place at our Huntington Park and Manchester WIC centers, we provide early childhood development support services to parents of children 17 to 36 months of age and recommend appropriate parent-child activities.
 Parents are prompted to become more aware of child development and age-appropriate motor, language and behavior milestones, and to identify any areas of concern.
 Our staff encourage parents to discuss any concerns with their children’s physicians.

-One Step Ahead We began piloting this early literacy project, also known as Little by Little, at the Huntington Park WIC Center in 2012.
-We introduced this program at our Manchester WIC Center in 2014.
-Little by Little, first implemented at five Public Health Foundation Enterprises WIC centers between 2003 and 2008, integrates early learning and school readiness activities with WIC services.
+Little by Little We began piloting this early literacy project at the Huntington Park WIC Center in 2012, and introduced this program at our Manchester WIC Center in 2014.
+Little by Little, first implemented at five Public Health Foundation Enterprises WIC centers between 2003 and 2008, integrates early learning and school readiness activities, and safety promotion messages with WIC services.